bellyfat/SOLTRON/README.md

-## GitHub Repo for cusotm deployment as a docker
+## GitHub Repo for custom deployment as a docker

 Go to this [link](https://github.com/kishorkuttan/parlai) [Nb: The repo is private and access is limited to Hackathon judges.
 Can use the repo after accepting invite as collaborators]